ippocratiss/EMRI_MC/INSTALL.md

 ### Install cupy and required packages into it

-work in progress, so far exact list of dependencies in unclear.
+#WIP, so far exact list of dependencies in unclear.

 `pip install cupy emcee corner`